benchristel/audition/README.md

 Usage:

 ```
-au DIRECTORY
+au [-C DIRECTORY]
 ```

+`au` will operate on the files in the given `DIRECTORY`.
-If not specified, `DIRECTORY` defaults to the current working directory. `au` will operate on the files in that directory.
+If not specified, `DIRECTORY` defaults to the current working directory.

 `au` generates words for all rows in the `lexicon.csv` file whose `translation` columns are blank, modifying `lexicon.csv` in place.
 It also translates any `.au` files in